SCOPE OF THIS CHAPTER

 - Did the child disclose something that concerned you?

-- Did Mum talk about an incident to which she responded appropriately?
+- Did a parent describe an incident to which they responded positively to?

 - If there is nothing new that you noted it is ok to record this, for example: "There were no new/specific risks or protective factors identified during this visit".